medelae/AquariumVisualizer/README.md

 *Credits and Disclaimers*

 Personal-use-only project.
 I hand-drew most of the images, but I do not own the copyrights to the characters, photography, or sound effects.
-Background photo (with the humans and fish photoshopped out) is from this commercial-free archive: https://unsplash.com/photos/OAq7EtOaPtc
+Background photo (with the humans and fish photoshopped out) is by Greg Jeanneau, from Unsplash: https://unsplash.com/photos/OAq7EtOaPtc